djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 | Leave-region-out | transfer to a new natural region |
 | Final geographic test | closest approximation to final deployment |

-The designs answer different questions.
+These designs answer different questions.

-Do not rank them by difficulty and assume the hardest is automatically the most correct.
+Do not rank them by difficulty and assume that the hardest design is automatically the most appropriate.

----

-## 43. A complete spatial-validation workflow
+## A complete spatial-validation workflow

-### Step 1: define deployment
+### define deployment

 Write down: